jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

     20?
 Kragmaw goblins
     5-10 hobgoblins
     wolves in SE
-    Volblem (Shaman?) and Big Carl in N
+    Voblem (Shaman?) and Big Carl in N
         - All the treasure in the castle
         - Magic
         - Wants to teach?
         - We could foment a rebellion
     Maybe more?

+Umbridge Hill
+    Potions

+Fought at camp -> went to fortress, met up with soldiers and goblins -> bean tree

+Bean tree
+    - Displacer beast
+    - Chased into tree
+    - Ulla + Quilla the Gnome told them to stop
+    - Beans make pyrotechnics
+    - Dread ring? -> 2 books (Lorragauth, On Observing the Material and Echo Planes)

+Dread Ring
+    - Observatory
+    - Used to be a citadel?

 # Potential Buys
 1. Horseman's Pick (Warhammer - 15gp) - silvered (100gp)
 2. Splint mail (200gp) - Platemail (1500gp)